MadPanCake/docusaurus/src/pages/terms-of-service.md

 Treat everyone else as you would like to be treated and it's going to be alright! :heart:

 ## :bell: Please be civil and professional
-- NSFW content is not allowed.
+- Be respectful towards other users.
 - Spamming, bad language or insulting other users is not allowed.
 - Advertising of your own content is not allowed.
+- NSFW content is not allowed.

 ## :no_entry: DO NOT SHARE OUR PRODUCT FILES
 - Sharing our licensed software is illegal and will be punished.
 It is your responsibility to make sure files you have downloaded don't get leaked.